 The Effect of Music On the Brain

-I love music and listen to it often when I work.
-But I didn’t know how it affected my brain and body.
+I love music and listen to it often when I work, but I didn’t know how it affected my brain and body.
 Music is an integral part of our lives, so I thought it would be helpful and interesting to look at how we respond to it.

-Friedrich Nietzsche: “Without music life would be a mistake.”
+Without music, life would be a mistake.

 Music can impact your happiness, well-being, learning, and cognitive function.